How to Make the Perfect Roast Turkey305

 You’ve heard the gossip: the talk that turkey is dry, flavorless, and—the most horrible lie of all—that ham is better.
 This year though, we’re giving you a few tips to make a turkey that breaks down all stigmas: a bird that is golden brown, delicious, and—dare I say it—moist.

 Want to make your own brine?
 Use a ratio of 1 gallon water to 1 cup salt and 1/2 cup sugar.
-Flavor it with 2 to 3 Tbsp. of Sweet & Savory Brining Spice Ready Mix, Citrus & Sweet Brining Spice Ready Mix, or a mix of your own.
-Whether you use the brining kit or make your own, give your bird 1 hour of brining time per pound, then drain and pat dry before roasting (no rinsing required).
+Flavor it with 2 to 3 Tbsp. of your fave herbs, seeds, peppercorns, and Minced Garlic.
+Give your bird 1 hour of brining time per pound, then drain and pat dry before roasting (no rinsing required).
 You will need to keep your turkey refrigerated during the brining process.

 For the science of brining and more information about how it works, check out our Brining 101 blog post.

 After brining infuses the inside of your turkey with flavor, you’ll want to treat the skin to some deliciousness of its own.
 Brush generously with melted butter, which will not only help your spices stick, but will also aid in browning.
 Sprinkle with a blend like Nantucket Herb & Citrus Poultry Rub, Bohemian Forest, or Thanksgiving’s best friend—Tiny Town Turkey Rub.
 Remember that your turkey will already be salted on the inside from the brine so avoid blends that are high in sodium.

 An alternative to sprinkling seasoning onto the skin is a glaze with equal parts maple syrup and orange juice along with a big pinch of dried herbs like Summer Savory, Marjoram, Rubbed Sage, and/or Premium French Thyme.
 Simmer the glaze until it is sticky and brush on your turkey during the last hour or so of roasting.
-Check out our Maple Glazed Turkey for more about this method.
+Even better?
+Do this in one easy step by rubbing your turkey with Golden Maple Dry Glaze before roasting and get a sweet and herby glaze on the finished bird.

 To Stuff or Not to Stuff?